AbhiXverse/Solidity-journey/Day 08/Solidity Notes.md

     - e.g:
 ```
 function demo() public {
-     uint x = 5;   // x is only available inside this function
+     uint256 x = 5;   // x is only available inside this function
 }

 //  Outside this function, x does not exist